Deinotheriidae

-Deinotheriidae ("terrible beasts") is a family of prehistoric elephant-like proboscideans that lived during the Cenozoic era, first appearing in Africa, then spreading across southern Asia (Indo-Pakistan) and Europe.
-During that time, they changed very little, apart from growing much larger in size; by the late Miocene, they had become the largest land animals of their time.
-Their most distinctive features were the downward-curving tusks on the lower jaw.
+Deinotheriidae is a family of prehistoric elephant-like proboscideans that lived during the Cenozoic era.
+They first appeared in Africa during the Oligocene then spread across Europe and the lower latitudes of Asia during the Miocene epoch.
+Their most distinctive features were their lack of upper tusks and downward-curving tusks on the lower jaw.

 Deinotheres were not very diverse; the only three known genera are Chilgatherium, Prodeinotherium, and Deinotherium.
 These form an evolutionary succession, with each new genus replacing the preceding one.
-Unlike the various mammoth and mastodont lineages, the deinotheres died out in the early Pleistocene, rather than continuing through the ice age.
+Deinotheres were relatively conservative and showed little morphological change over their evolution, aside from a progressive increase in body size.
+Some species of Deinotherium are among the largest known land mammals ever, considerably exceeding modern elephants in size.
+The last members of Deinotherium persisted until the end of the Early Pleistocene in Africa, around 1 million years ago.

+They are named for Deinotherium, from the Ancient Greek δεινός (deinós), meaning "terrible", and θηρίον (thērión), meaning "beast".

 Description

 The body shape and proportions of deinotheres were very much like those of modern elephants.
 The legs were long, like modern elephants, but the skull was rather flatter than that of true elephants.
 The upper jaw lacked incisor and canine teeth, but possessed five low-crowned molars on each side, with the same number in the lower jaw.
 Deinotheres used their front teeth for crushing their food, and the back teeth for shearing (slicing) the plant material.
-The front part of the lower jaw was turned downwards, and bore the two tusk-like incisors.
-These curved downwards and backwards in a sort of huge hook, and constituted the most distinct feature of the deinotheres.
+The front part of the lower jaw was turned downwards and bore the two tusk-like incisors.
+These curved downwards and backwards in a sort of huge hook and constituted the most distinct feature of the deinotheres.
 The tusks were used to strip vegetation rather than for digging.

+While the earliest deinothere Chilgatherium probably weighed only around 1.5 tonnes and was less than 2 m tall, some species of Deinotherium represent among the largest known proboscideans, with shoulder heights of over 4 m and body masses around 12 tonnes, considerably exceeding living African bush elephants in body size, making them among the largest land mammals ever.

 Ecology

 Deinotheres were "shearing browsers" adapted for feeding on plants above ground level.
 The way they chewed their food was probably similar to that of modern tapirs, with the front teeth being used to crush the food, while the second and third molars have a strong vertical shearing action, with little lateral (side-to-side) movement.
 This chewing action differs from both that of gomphotheres (lateral grinding) and elephants (horizontal shearing).
-Deinothere molars show little wear, indicating a diet of soft, nongritty, forest vegetation, with the down-turned lower tusks being used for stripping bark or other vegetation.
+Deinothere molars show little wear, indicating a diet of soft, non-gritty, forest vegetation, with the down-turned lower tusks being used for stripping bark or other vegetation.

 Deinotherium giganteum has a more elongated lower fore limb than early and middle Miocene Prodeinotherium, indicating a more efficient stride as an adaptation to the spread of savannas in Europe during the late Miocene.
 Deinotheres probably migrated from forest to forest, traversing the wide and (to them) useless grasslands.